 Since every insurance company handles OWI differently, it’s impossible to give a hard-and-fast number, but it’s not uncommon for people to pay upwards of $5,000 more per year in premium costs.

 However, I can say with more certainty that if you currently have any sort of safe driver discount, you will most likely lose it the next time the insurance company updates your driving record.

-Besides this, you may be placed into “high-risk” status which may or may not mean raise your rate.
+Besides this, you may be placed into a “high-risk” status which may or may not mean raising your rate.
 If you have a particularly bad driving record, you may be dropped altogether.

 How can I avoid an increased insurance rate in Wisconsin?

 Insurance rate hikes only happen when you want driving privileges restored.
 Walking or opting for public transit is one option to avoid these costs.

 If you can’t give up driving, fighting your OWI charges is the only other option other than expungement.

 For the fourth time in a a row, a jury has refused to convict Attorney Stangl's client of Operating While Under the Influence of an Intoxicant (OWI).
 A St. Croix county jury sitting in Hudson, Wisconsin has found Attorney Stangl's client not guilty of OWI.
 His client was also charged with Operating With a Prohibited Alcohol Concentration (PAC).
 The above the legal limit or Operating with a Prohibited Alcohol Concentration charge (PAC) was dismissed by the trial court after the conclusion of the State's evidence on Attorney Stangl's motion.